mmayers12/wikidata/README.md

 ### Data Load

-The `load_data.sh` script will split load the wikidata dump file into blazegraph as a .jnl file.
-This journal file is > 200 GB (not sure how big yet, as has yet to complete successfully).
-This will also require a similar amount of space in the /tmp directory
+The `load_data.sh` script will load the split wikidata dump file into blazegraph.
+The data is stored in wikidata.jnl, which comes to about 90 GB in the current (20170130) dump of wikidata.